 How to cook steak in the air fryer

-- Season the steak.
+Season the steak.
 Mix the seasoning on a plate.
-Pat steak dry, brush with a little oil, then press the steak into the seasoning on both sides.
+Pat the steak dry, brush with a little oil, then press the steak into the seasoning on both sides.

-- Place the steak into the air fryer basket.
-Ensuring they are not touching.
+Place the steak into the air fryer basket.
+If you are cooking more than one, make sure they are not touching.
 Steaks need a lot of room to cook in an air fryer, so don’t be tempted to squeeze them in too tightly!

 How to rest steak